Group-orgmsu/Project-Repo/README.md

 ### 2. Screen Archetypes

-- [list first screen here]
-  - [list associated required story here]
+- International Stocks
+  - A screen to look at the International Stocks offered by the API
+- Crypto
+  - A screen to look at the crypto options offered by the API
-  - ...
+- U.S. Market
-- [list second screen here]
-  - [list associated required story here]
+  - A screen to look at the U.S. Market Stocks offered by the API
-  - ...
+- Trending
+  - A screen to look at the trending Stocks and coins

 ### 3. Navigation